dwidder/dwidder.github.io/recreation.md

 ### Rowing

-I am proud to be on the University of Oregon [Rowing Team](https://www.uorowing.org).
-We wake up at 4:30 am six days a week, and watch the sun rise over the mountain peaks as our heart rates rise.
+I am an alumnus of the University of Oregon [Rowing Team](https://www.uorowing.org).
+I sincerely miss waking up at 4:30 am six days a week to watch the sun and our heart rates rise over the mountain peaks.

 ![Oregon's Lightweight 4+ at Nationals](/images/rowing.jpg)